calebmsword/cpp-notes/value category.md

 ## Before C++11, Part One: An Incomplete Definition

 We will start by describing what "lvalue" and "rvalue" meant before the updates made to the standard from C++11.
 We will do this in two stages.
-In the first stage, we will develop a definition of an rvalue and an incomplete definition of an lvalue.
-We will complete the definition of lvalue  in the next section.
+In the first stage, we will develop a definition of an rvalue and lvalue that does not account for functions.
+We will account for functions in the next section.

 Two defining characteristics of expressions are **value**, which is the actual value the expression computes, and an **address** which is the physical location in memory where the value is stored.
 Despite what the name suggests, a "value category" tells us something about the __address__ of any given expression: